United States • Born on August 16th

-Trung has funded healthcare for 42 patients in 11 countries.
+Trung has funded healthcare for 74 patients in 13 countries.

-Khaulaty is a child from Tanzania.
-Khaulaty is the last born out of five children, she is very charming and talkative for a child her age.
-She is also playful and very friendly.
-Khaulaty’s father is the sole provider of the family and performs many kind of laboring jobs from working at construction sites to working on other people’s farms for a living while the mother is a stay-at-home mom.
-Khaulaty was diagnosed with bilateral genu varus.
-Her legs bow so that her knees do not touch.
+Neylan is a three-year-old girl and the first-born child in a family of two children.
+She is a charming girl who loves to play with her baby brother.
+Her father is a teacher at a local college while the mother is a housewife.
+Despite having a job, it is hard for her father to earn enough to provide and care for his wife and two children.
+Neylan was diagnosed with bilateral genu varus, her legs bow outward at the knee.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she has difficulty walking.
-Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Khaulaty.
-The procedure is scheduled to take place on July 23rd.
-Treatment will hopefully restore Khaulaty's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Khaulaty’s mother says, “Please help my daughter get this treatment, she is really struggling to walk.”
+As a result, she has difficulty walking and playing.
+Her baby brother is also in need of treatment, which causes stress and worry for their family.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Neylan.
+The procedure is scheduled to take place on July 8th.
+Treatment will hopefully restore Neylan's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
+Neylan’s mother says, “Please help me, my children's legs are being deformed and we are worried."